-Reykjavík has a thriving community of artists, performers and musicians, and a variety of galleries, museums and cultural venues, making Menningarnótt, or Reykjavík Culture Night, one of the most anticipated events of the year.
-The city centre streets close for pedestrians to roam free, and all of downtown transforms into one giant festival celebrating music, art and theatre.
-The city’s museums, theatres, and cultural institutions put on a multitude of free events open to one and all.
-But before you hit the streets, why not get a lay of the land?
+Reykjavík has a thriving community of artists, performers and musicians, and a variety of galleries, museums, and cultural venues, making Menningarnótt, or Reykjavík Culture Night, one of the most anticipated events of the year.
+The city center streets close for pedestrians to roam free, and all of downtown transforms into one giant festival celebrating music, art, food, and theatre with a spectacular firework show to close the night.
+The city’s museums, theatres, and cultural institutions put on a multitude of free events open to one and all in celebration of the start of the city's cultural year and the launch of the new annual program of events.
+But before you hit the streets to check out the festivities, why not get a lay of the land?

 The History Behind the Culture